-- Write a program that writes a series of random numbers to a file from 1 to n and display. - Write a program to create file, write the content and display the contents of the file with each line preceded with a line number (start with 1) followed by a colon. - In a program, write a function that accepts two arguments: a list and a number n.
+- Write a program to create file, write the content and display the contents of the file with each line preceded with a line number (start with 1) followed by a colon. - In a program, write a function that accepts two arguments: a list and a number n.
 The function displays all of the numbers in the list that are greater than the number n.